Dasharo/docs/docs/osf-trivia-list/dasharo.md

 framework.
 Dasharo typically is based on coreboot and EDKII, plain coreboot is not enough in most cases for booting modern computer.

-## What value Dasharo provide in comparison to coreboot?
+## What value Dasharo provides in comparison to coreboot?

 * Dasharo is open-source firmware distribution based on [coreboot](https://coreboot.org) and other open-source firmware frameworks